-- 1) Age-appropriate, information about effective techniques for resisting peer pressure to use illicit drugs or alcohol for students in all grades from early childhood level through grade 12; - 2) Information conveying to students that the use of illicit drugs and the unlawful possession and use of alcohol is wrong and harmful and is punishable by fines and imprisonment; and - 3) Standards of conduct that are applicable to students in all District schools and that clearly prohibit, at a minimum, the unlawful possession, use or distribution of illicit drugs and alcohol by students on school premises, or as part of any activities of the school.
+1) Age-appropriate, information about effective techniques for resisting peer pressure to use illicit drugs or alcohol for students in all grades from early childhood level through grade 12;

+2) Information conveying to students that the use of illicit drugs and the unlawful possession and use of alcohol is wrong and harmful and is punishable by fines and imprisonment; and

+3) Standards of conduct that are applicable to students in all District schools and that clearly prohibit, at a minimum, the unlawful possession, use or distribution of illicit drugs and alcohol by students on school premises, or as part of any activities of the school.

-Legal Ref.: Ala.
+Source: Troy City Board of Education Adopted: July 20, 2015 Revised: Legal Ref.: Ala.
 Code §16-1-24.1; Alabama Administrative Code 290-3-1.02(15)